Kylie Jenner Straddles Travis Scott In First Joint Photoshoot For ‘GQ’

 A second photo from the joint photoshoot captioned, “the world’s most powerhouse power couple,” featured the couple in a very steamy embrace as Scott pulled Jenner’s knee up to his waist.
 Jenner donned a short, skin-tight white dress with knee-high white stockings.
 Scott sported the same snazzy pinstripe suit.
 Travis, however, did swap from white to black dress shoes in the second photo.

 The magazine’s Instagram account shared a third photo featuring a solo shot of Jenner.
-The caption of the photo discussed how the couple opened up about their relationship for the cover story, “They open up about how they met, how they fell in love, and how they fix things when they fight.”
+The caption of the photo discussed how the couple opened up about their relationship for the cover story.

+“They open up about how they met, how they fell in love, and how they fix things when they fight.”

 During the interview with GQ Magazine, Kylie shed a little light on why this was their first-ever joint photoshoot and why fans rarely spot the pair together in public.
 “I know he [Travis] doesn’t like the attention,” Kylie explains to GQ.